brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

 }
 ```

-### Other Idea #2: Safely Building HTML
+### Random Idea #2: Safely Building HTML

 In most cases, we build HTML in Razor views or pages.
 However, sometimes we need to build HTML in code.
 This can be done with a TagBuilder, but that can feel unwieldy.
 Building a string that just applies
 appropriate escaping would be nice.
 It could even use a TagBuilder under the hood.
 Though it probably wouldn't
-be quite as performant given that the literals may need parsing.
+be quite as performant given that the literals would need parsing.

 ```cs
 public IHtmlContent CreateParagraph(string content, string class)